Hanyloick/FoodTruckProject/README.md

 -using toString<br>
 -arrays! figuring out how to deal with arrays with null values<br>
 was a journey, i learned how to use, Array.copyOf() and what it does<br>
-also how to mimic Array.copyOf by using my own methods.
+also how to mimic Array.copyOf by using my own methods.<br>
 -using loops and making sure i always have a condition to break out of it.<br>
 -this lesson really helped with working with loops and iterations<br>
 -during my journey i've also discovered helper methods<br>